 For additional information on breast cancer, visit www.cancer.org

 Bone Densitometry is used to diagnose the presence and extent of osteoporosis.
 The process is quick, painless and precisely measures changes in bone density to provide invaluable information in the assessment of metabolic bone disease.
 With the proper diagnosis, a treatment plan is developed to help you build bone density.

 Bone densitometry is performed in the Outpatient Pavilion at Maury Regional Medical Center.
 For more information, call 931.540.4167.

-The Women's Center currently operates a wig bank, a collection of wigs, head wraps and other head coverings that are donated to women undergoing chemotherapy who would not otherwise be able to acquire such pieces.
-Wigs are purchased by the Maury Regional Health Care Foundation and are styled by local hairdressers who donate their time and talent.
+The Women's Center also operates a wig bank and provides services to patients through the Women's Center Fund of the Maury Regional Health Care Foundation.
+The wig bank is a collection of wigs, head wraps and other head coverings that are donated to women undergoing chemotherapy who would not otherwise be able to acquire such pieces.
+The fund also provides mammograms for women who cannot financially afford this screening.

 Women’s Center Hours: